 As I got closer to the AirTag, an arrow appeared on screen showing how close I was to my keys.
-I also hit the Play Sound button to see if I could hear the AirTag underneath the couch pillows.
+I also hit the Play Sound button (available on iPhones, iPads and now Macs) to see if I could hear the AirTag underneath the couch pillows.
 I could hear the AirTag’s beeping, but it wasn’t very loud.

 This is one of my few complaints about the AirTag.
 The device only has so much surface area to produce sound, so you'll likely need to be on the same floor as the lost item to hear the AirTag, especially if it happens to be underneath something.

 As I got closer to the keys, the arrow turned to a circle on my iPhone’s display — like a bullseye — and the phone vibrated.
 Mission accomplished.

 I conducted some other tests with a separate AirTag placed in my wallet, and I was mostly impressed.
 I could hear the beep from the next room, and I generally could start precision tracking within 13 to 18 feet.
 However, if you're a bit too far away you won't be able to play the sound; my iPhone told me that the AirTag was not reachable and to move around to connect.

 Apple has built in a number of safeguards with the AirTag to protect your privacy and prevent tracking, but there's clearly room for improvement.
 For example, only you can see where your AirTag is and your location data and history are never stored on AirTag.
 Apple also says that all of the location data is encrypted and that Apple doesn’t know the location of your AirTag.